• Skip to main content

 blood orange is being sliced with chef's knfe

 Step 2.
 Arrange a bed of arugula topped with oranges, grapefruit, and (optional) onions.
-Cover and refrigerate up to 1 day.
+Cover and refrigerate for up to 1 day.

 bed of arugula on white serving platter next to onions, walnuts, and sliced citrus